Digital Eye Strain

 Love to read on that Kindle?
 It sure is easier to pay bills online!
 And it’s great to keep up with the family on Facebook and text messages—but now what about the blurred vision, eyestrain, headaches and dry eyes?

-Yes, these issues all appear to be related, according to a new study from The Vision Council.
+Yes, these issues all appear to be related, according to the American Academy of Ophthalmology (AAO).

 Our eyes may not have been meant to spend more the two hours a day looking at a screen, which is what more than 80% of adults and 70% of American children are reported to do.
 And 55% report that they are using some type of screen within the first hour they are awake, and 80% in the hour before going to sleep!